 While reading a book or periodical, you can select a line of text, and see a brief definition of each significant word in that line using the Lookup feature.
-The Lookup feature uses The New Oxford American Dictionary.
+The Lookup feature uses The New Oxford American Dictionary by default, but you can also purchase other dictionaries and make them your default dictionary using the Settings page.
+See Chapter 7 for details on how to change your default dictionary.